TheJa750/PrayerPals/README.md

 **To Do:**

 - Add deployment instructions and .env.example
-- Add screenshots/demo images above
-- Document open TODOs or future security improvements
+- Security improvements (before production-ready version, see [below](#security-considerations))
+- Advanced features
+  - Invite group members via email
+  - Notification system for updates to flagged groups
+  - Reaction system (emojis)
+  - Custom roles/more role options

 ---

 ## Security Considerations

 This section outlines the key security features currently implemented in Prayer Pals as well as known limitations/future improvements.
 While great care has been taken to protect user data and privacy, this project is still under active development and may not yet meet all best practices required for public deployment.

 **Implemented:**